mulesoft-assets/template-sfdc2sfdc-user-migration/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to migrate users between two Salesfoce orgs.

-This Kick (template) should serve as a foundation for the process of migrating users from one Salesfoce instance to another, being able to specify filtering criterias and desired behaviour when a contact already exists in the destination org.
+This Anypoint Template should serve as a foundation for the process of migrating users from one Salesfoce instance to another, being able to specify filtering criterias and desired behaviour when a user already exists in the destination org.

-As implemented, this Kick leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.
-During the Input stage the Kick will go to the SalesForce Org A and query all the existing users that match the filter criteria.
+During the Input stage the Anypoint Template will go to the SalesForce Org A and query all the existing users that match the filter criteria.
 During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B and if the last updated date of the later is greater than the one of SFDC Org A.
 The last step of the Process stage will group the users and create them in SFDC Org B.
-Finally during the On Complete stage the Kick will both otput statistics data into the console and send a notification email with the results of the batch excecution.
+Finally during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification email with the results of the batch excecution.

 # Run it! <a name="runit"/>

 Simple steps to get SFDC to SFDC User Migration running.

-In any of the ways you would like to run this Kick this is an example of the output you'll see after hitting the HTTP endpoint:
+In any of the ways you would like to run this Anypoint Template this is an example of the output you'll see after hitting the HTTP endpoint:

 <pre>
 <h1>Batch Process initiated</h1>